 In short, crowdfunding is time-consuming hard work, requiring good digital marketing, social media strategy, and creative skills.
 And even if you do run a successful campaign, remember: the crowdfunding platform you use will take a part of the funds raised, in fees.
 Factor all this into your decision before getting started to avoid costly surprises later.

-Interested in learning more about fulfillment options?
+Interested in learning more about fulfilment options?
 Connect with the ShipBob team by requesting a quote below.